You can log in to the on-screen test system, Surpass, via the link below:

 If any problems occur during the test sitting, refer to the troubleshooting information available and consider first trying a dry run using practice tests to become familiar with the process.

-For all tests except Level 3 Cambridge Technicals in Performing Art Unit 2C (see below), candidates use SecureClient to sit the test.
+For all tests except Level 2 Cambridge Technicals in Digital Media Unit 2C and Level 3 Cambridge Technicals in Performing Art Unit 2C (see below), candidates use SecureClient to sit the test.
 In most cases, this restricts access to other applications on the computer.

 The candidate navigates through the test entering their responses, accessing any linked source material and uploading worked files as required by the test.
 The time remaining is displayed at the top of the screen and warnings pop up at 15 and 5 minutes remaining.